SmartsquareGmbH/socket-io-redis-emitter/README.md

 The [example](example) directory contains a working docker-compose setup which can be started using `docker-compose --compatibility up`.
 The setup contains one redis instance, one java publisher, three socket.io-servers and three consuming socket.io-clients.

-## :warning: Limitations

-- The room and namespaces have not been tested yet.